dotkom/monoweb/docs/developer-guide.md

 However, since we use the Next.js Compiler for the web applications, and TSup for the other applications, we can tell the Next.js Compiler or TSup compiler to bundle the libraries as part of the build process.

 In Next.js, this is done by adding `transpilePackages` in the `next.config.mjs` files.
-In Tsup builds, we configure simply tell it to bundle everything into a single file.
+In Tsup builds, we simply tell it to bundle everything into a single file.

 Examples of both can be found in the different applications in the `apps/` directory.
 For example, `apps/web` uses Next.js, and `apps/gateway-email` uses TSup.